 14 | These New Puritans – Field of Reeds

-Three years have passed since Hidden, but this album reinforces further how far & wide Jack Barnett’s interests lie.
-Affording himself the riches of additional instrumental & vocal ensembles seems to have unleashed a hitherto tethered scale of ambition.
-The worlds of pop & rock have never sounded so distant, so irrelevant; Field of Reeds is not so much an album than a contemporary song cycle—can These New Puritans really be described as a ‘band’ any more?
+Three years have passed since Hidden, but this album reinforces further how far and wide Jack Barnett’s interests lie.
+Affording himself the riches of additional instrumental and vocal ensembles seems to have unleashed a hitherto tethered scale of ambition.
+The worlds of pop and rock have never sounded so distant, so irrelevant; Field of Reeds is not so much an album than a contemporary song cycle—can These New Puritans really be described as a ‘band’ any more?

 [Amazon | iTunes]

 13 | Igor Stravinsky – Le Sacre du Printemps (Simon Rattle/Berlin Philharmoniker)

 Perhaps it was inevitable in this 100th anniversary year of the Rite of Spring that it would fall to Simon Rattle—one of music’s most perspicacious of conductors—to break through a century of gradual over-familiarity and find the essence of what caused such havoc in the first place.
 Le Sacre still sounds as though it could have been written last week rather than last century, even more so when one hears with such clarity the strange counterpoint, the seeming non-sequitur chord progressions and such wildly Dionysian orchestral pile-ups.
 With the Berlin Phil, Rattle has enabled the Rite to sound entirely fresh for the century that lies ahead.

 [Presto Classical | Amazon]

 12 | Bloodgroup – Tracing Echoes